What Is a Payment Gateway, and How Does It Work?

 FAQ

-What is a payment system?
+What is a payment processing system?

-How do I choose a payment gateway?
+How to choose a payment gateway?

 How do I set up a payment gateway?

-• prepare your business for implementation
+- Preparing your business for implementation.

-• test it, including real-time sales
+- Testing it, including real-time sales.

 How do I integrate a payment gateway?